EricZinda/Perplexity/backlog.md

 Remaining work to be shown in the tutorial:
+START HERE: Continue updating the Perplexity Internals at the "Choosing a Parse and Tree" section.
 - Make old tests work
 - Bug: What is large?
 Will only return one item because it is singular